vike256/Unibot/guides/Guide.md

     - Lower this if the aimbot is jittery

 ### Aim
-- `type` is the target detecting type used
+- `type` is the target detection type used
     - `shape` detects shapes on screen and aims at the nearest shape
         - Very fast
     - `pixel` detects target pixels on screen and aims at the nearest pixel